 Example:

-Using a hard money lender to finance the purchase, an investor can acquire the property below market value, then renovate and sell it for a profit or keep it as a rental.
+A foreclosed property with a market value of $250,000 might sell at auction for $175,000.
+Using a hard money lender to finance the purchase, you acquire the property well below its true worth, then renovate and sell it for a profit or hold it as a rental generating steady monthly income.

 Why It Works: